swseighman/Podman-Notes/README.md

 This parameter sets the maximum number of processes allowed in a container, 0 indicates that no limit is imposed.

 #### MacOS Installation

+Podman does not run natively on macOS because it was (originally) developed to manage Linux containers.
+On macOS, Podman interacts with the containers via a Linux VM.
+Homebrew is the most straightforward method to install packages for Podman.

 ```
 $ brew install podman